v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/create-test-tune-dlp-policy.md

 ![Incident report showing tax file number detected](media/DLP-create-test-tune-email-incident-report.png)

 If you leave your DLP policy in test mode and analyze the incident report emails, you can start to get a feel for the accuracy of the DLP policy and how effective it will be when it is enforced.
+In addition to the incident reports, you can [use the DLP reports](view-the-dlp-reports.md) to see an aggregated view of policy matches across your tenant.

 ## Tune a DLP policy